vemcogroup/laravel-sparkpost-driver/README.md

 ],
 ```

+**API Key**

+You will also need to add the SparkPost API Key to your environment file

 ```php
 SPARKPOST_SECRET=__Your_key_here__
 ```

-Finally you need to set your mail driver to sparkpost.
+Finally you need to set your mail driver to SparkPost.
 You can do this by changing the driver in `config/mail.php`

 ```php
 'driver' => env('MAIL_DRIVER', 'sparkpost'),